FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 Waiver Deadline

-After waivers are processed, the free agent window opens, allowing managers to sign available players without priority.
+Waivers close before each Gameweek begins.
+Processing times may vary by league settings, but the cutoff is always before kick-off.
+After waivers are processed, the free agent window opens, allowing managers to sign available players freely.

 Gameweek Deadline (Lineup Lock)

-The final deadline for adjusting your lineup is approximately 90 minutes before the first match of the Gameweek.
+The final deadline for adjusting your lineup is around 90 minutes before the first match.
+After that:

 Why Deadlines Matter More in Draft

-Deadlines carry greater weight in Draft than in Classic because:
+Deadlines hit harder in Draft than in Classic because:

-• You cannot instantly replace a player after late injury news
+• You can't replace a player after late injury news

 • Bench order can decide a matchup through automatic substitutions